Haifa: Demographics

 According to the Israeli Central Bureau of Statistics, Israeli Arabs constitute 10% of Haifa's population, the majority living in the Wadi Nisnas, Abbas and Khalisa neighborhoods.
 The Wadi Nisnas and Abbas neighborhoods are largely Christian, Khalisa and Kababir are largely Muslim, while Ein HaYam is a mixed Arab Christian and Muslim neighborhood.
 Haifa is commonly portrayed as a model of co-existence between Arabs and Jews, although tensions and hostility do still exist.

 Between 1994 and 2009, the city had a declining and aging population compared to Tel Aviv and Jerusalem, as young people moved to the center of the country for education and jobs, while young families migrated to bedroom communities in the suburbs.
 However, as a result of new projects and improving infrastructure, the city managed to reverse its population decline, reducing emigration while attracting more internal migration into the city.
 In 2009, positive net immigration into the city was shown for the first time in 15 years.

-A development plan approved in 2016 seeks to raise Haifa's population to 330,000 residents by 2025.